Carterocephalus palaemon: Home range and territoriality

 Males defend territories and intercept passing females from favored perches.
 This behavior tends to occur when there are concentrations of females, larvae, or food plants.
 The area where the butterflies place the larvae are in between woodland soils and peats.
 Chequered skippers set up home close to nectar sources.
 However, they are careful to not let their territory attract other males.
 When it is flight season males are known to spread their home farther away from each other.

 Food resources

 Caterpillars

 By laying her eggs in a nitrogen-rich environment, the female increases her offspring's chances of finding food.
 The amount of nitrogen in the plant can change, however, so the outcome of her initial deposition is determined by various environmental factors.
 Caterpillars in response change their behavior by eating from different parts of the plant depending on the nitrogen availability.
-Their preferred diet includes leaves of the plants M. caerulea and Bromus, and the caterpillar's fitness is affected by the nutrients that the plants are growing in.
+Their preferred diet includes leaves of the plants Molinia caerulea and Bromus, and the caterpillar's fitness is affected by the nutrients that the plants are growing in.
 North American caterpillars feed on the purple reedgrass, Calamagrostis purpurascens and other native grasses.